osobhy/microtonal-Audio-to-MIDI/README.md

 python server.py
 ```

-The backend API will be available at `http://localhost:5000`
+The backend API will be available by default at port 5000

 ## Usage